Lesson Objectives

 In other words, when comparing g(x) to f(x), to obtain a given y-value, the x-value must be 5 units larger.

-We can sketch the graph of g(x) by shifting each point on the graph of f(x) right by 5 units.
-Graphing f and g $$h(x)=(x + 3)^2$$ How can we graph h(x) based on f(x)?
+We can sketch the graph of g(x) by shifting each point on the graph of f(x) right by 5 units. $$h(x)=(x + 3)^2$$ How can we graph h(x) based on f(x)?
 We can see that h(x) is f(x + 3).
 In other words, we are plugging the quantity (x + 3) in for x in our function f(x).
 Just like we saw earlier, we have to undo what is being done to x.
 To undo +3, we need to subtract away 3, which creates a shift left by 3 units.

 x + 3 - 3 = x